JadenFurtado/security_writeups/README.md

 ### Have I ever committed a cybercrime?

 No. I have never done nor supported any criminal hacking.
-I have never hacked anyone or any company to cause them harm.
-I have always responsibly disclosed all the vulnerabilities that I have found till date.
-I have never asked a company for money to disclose a vulnerability and never held anyone to ransom over a vulnerability.
+I have never hacked anyone or any company to cause them harm and have always responsibly disclosed all the vulnerabilities that I have found till date.
+I have never asked for money to disclose a vulnerability and never held anyone to ransom.
 ### Not all hackers are criminals

 ### Why am I putting these writeups out here?